joaodiogodiasbrito/TestSelenium/README.md

 -Suite Case Level
 -All suites Level

-This build is a Maven Project compiled on InteliJ, the dependencies are included in the POM.xml, and also includes functionalities such as:
+This build is a Maven Project compiled on InteliJ, the dependencies are included in the POM.xml.
+It also includes functionalities such as:
 - Excel Reader
 - TestNG reporting, including TestNG Annotations and Data Providers